 Moving on from Losses

-All Saints Day, Day of the Dead, and Halloween (derived from the European pagan holiday of Samhain) are all celebrations that reflect the human experience of having to accept losses, deaths, and endings as inevitable aspects of life.
+The celebrations of All Saints Day, Day of the Dead, and Halloween (derived from the European pagan holiday of Samhain) all reflect the human experience of having to accept losses, deaths, and endings as inevitable aspects of life.
 We can always take some comfort in knowing that endings lead to beginnings.
 At this time of year, you might want to take the opportunity to let go of what is already dying or lost in your life so that you can ready yourself for what is being born or appearing on the horizon.

 To be more resilient and better cope with a particular loss and transition, you might wish to set your intention to ask your inner wisdom for answers to these three questions, which are best posed while you are in a meditative state: